vesperin/mix/README.md

 ## (Base) Mix for Vesperin

 Bunch of utilities needed by Vesperin's main features.
-Some of these utilities include: (1) Java parser with automatic input-code detection (e.g., Compilation Unit, Code Block, Statement), (2) Locators API for identified fragments of code, (3) Syntax error reporting, etc.
+Some of these utilities include: (1) Java parser with automatic input-code detection (e.g., Compilation Unit, Code Block, Statement), (2) Locators API for locating fragments of code, (3) Syntax error reporting, etc.

 ### Usage examples